Configure Automation1 for EtherCAT

 System Requirements for TwinCAT

-• This network adapter is only for EtherCAT.
-EtherCAT must have its own network adapter.
-It cannot use the same networks adapters that are connected to your company network or to the Internet.
+• EtherCAT must have its own network adapter.
+It cannot use the same network adapters that are connected to your company network or to the Internet.

-• Most standard Ethernet NICs are supported.
-For a full list, visit the Beckhoff Information System site.
+• Most standard Ethernet Network Interface Cards (NICs) are supported.
+For a full list, go to the Beckhoff Information System site.

 • The PC that runs TwinCAT must not have a real-time operating system such as TenAsys INtime.
 If your PC needs to run a real-time operating system, you must run TwinCAT on a different PC.

-• TwinCAT requires the VT-x CPU BIOS setting.
+• TwinCAT must have the VT-x CPU BIOS setting.

 • TwinCAT is built as an extension to Microsoft Visual Studio.
-To install Visual Studio from Microsoft, visit the Microsoft Visual Studio download page.
+To install Visual Studio from Microsoft, go to the Microsoft Visual Studio download page.
 TwinCAT supports Visual Studio 2013-2019.
 Aerotech uses Visual Studio 2019.

 • For the installation workload options, select Desktop development with C++.
-If you are going to use TwinCAT with a language other than English, you need to install the language and select it in Visual Studio before you install TwinCAT.
+If you are going to use TwinCAT with a language other than English, you must install that language and select it in Visual Studio before you install TwinCAT.

 TwinCAT Network Adapter Configuration